-Here's an authentic Italian zabaglione recipe to make the traditional Italian dessert called sabayon by the French, but its true Italian name is "zabaglione" or "zabaione."
+Here's a traditional zabaglione recipe to make the Italian dessert called sabayon by the French, but its true Italian name is "zabaglione" or "zabaione."
 It's thought to have originated in Turin sometime during the early 1500s.
 Regardless or its origin, it's totally delicious!

 Italian Cooking (1900)

 When talking of sweets in the Italian menu, this airy-fairy refinement of egg punch is the one that springs first to the mind, and it is worthwhile knowing how to make it to perfection.

 For each serving allow 2 egg yolks, 2 tablespoons castor sugar, and 2 tablespoons of Marsala, or failing this, of good Sherry.
 Vanilla may be added, if liked, but for my taste the dish is better without it.

 Beat together the egg yolks and sugar until they are pale and creamy, then slowly add the Marsala.
 Place the mixture over hot water in a double boiler, and stir slowly until it thickens, taking care not to overcook it; otherwise, it will curdle.
 Serve immediately in warmed sherbet glasses.

 There is a school of thought that dictates "serve hot or cold," but this to most Italian palates is heresy — always serve your zabaione hot.

 Yolks of three eggs; granulated sugar, two ounces; Marsala or sherry wine, five tablespoonfuls; a dash of cinnamon.